DRY Kubernetes manifests with Kustomize

 - hpa.yml

-As seen previously, Kustomize patches configuration has a target field that uniquely identifies the resource we want to patch (using at least one of the following resources elements: group, version, kind, name, namespace, labelSelector and annotationSelector) and a path field where we specify the path (relative to the patch file) to the file containing the patches.
-The patches files contents can be in different forms that are shown below.
+As seen previously, 'Kustomize' patches configuration has a 'target' field that uniquely identifies the resource we want to patch (using at least one of the following resources elements: 'group', 'version', 'kind', 'name', 'namespace, 'labelSelector' and 'annotationSelector') and a 'path' field where we specify the path (relative to the 'kustomization.yaml' file) to the file containing the patches.
+The patches files contents can be written using two formats that are shown below.

 # Syntax